LL10GEMAC IP Core Datasheet

 Out

 Reserved to be IP Test point.
-Synchronous to TxClk.
+This signal is synchronous to TxClk.

 RxTestPin[7:0]